 How Stiff Are They?

-While being stiff might not be the way you want to be described, it’d definitely a desirable characteristic in a deck!
+While being “stiff” might not be the way you would want to be described personally, it would definitely describe a desirable characteristic in a deck!
 When it comes to the MOE, or Modulus of Elasticity, the measurement is in the form of pounds per square inch.
 Translation: how much the boards will flex under foot between the joists.
-The MOE of a board informs the spacing between joists which, in turn, helps play into the cost of both materials and labor. to deciding the spacing for the structure underneath.
+The MOE of a board informs the spacing between joists which, in turn, helps play into the cost of both materials and labor and is used to help decide the spacing for the structure underneath.
 Ipe’s MOE is 3129, while Jatoba’s is 2745.

 At almost 15% stiffer, Ipe wins out, again!
 However, the difference can be easily accommodated by adjusting the distance between supports.
 While Ipe could be installed on 24” centers without bounce, Jatoba will need 16” centers.
 Since 16” joist spacing is pretty much the industry standard and some builders are even using 12” spacing just to be safe, stiffer boards are really unnecessary.
 In practical use, both species are more than sufficient.